Musical Theater Collaboration MFA

 The George Abbott Master of Fine Arts in Musical Theater Collaboration is designed to prepare candidates for a career in the musical theater industry as collaborating creative team members and as independent artists engaged in the creation of new musical theater works for the commercial and nonprofit sectors, as well as educational programs.
 The program emphasizes intensive graduate-level craft-based training that includes abundant studio, workshop and production experience opportunities.
 Rather than the usual isolated pedagogical separation of the various craft and artistic disciplines within the field, the program places primary emphasis on the inherent collaborative nature of this most integrated of performing art forms.

-The innovative degree in Musical Theater Collaboration is the only MFA graduate training program in the nation designed to collectively train, mentor and develop new composers, lyricists, directors, choreographers, playwrights and book writers together as a cohort in a comprehensive collaborative program.
-The broad scope of the program includes a comprehensive overview and history of the field, a deep understanding of the aesthetics of the form, as well as the business side of the industry.
-The program seeks to mirror the actual field-based creative process of generating new musical theater works, teaching fundamental craft skills and collaboration skills within a world of access to the necessary mentoring and talent resources vital to the process of creating a new musical.
+The innovative degree in Musical Theater Collaboration is the only MFA graduate training program in the nation designed to collectively train, mentor and develop new book writers, choreographers, composers, directors, lyricists and playwrights together as a cohort in a comprehensive collaborative program.
+The broad scope of the program includes a comprehensive overview and history of the field, a deep understanding of the aesthetics of the form, as well as knowledge of the business side of the industry.
+The program seeks to mirror the actual field-based creative process of generating new musical theater works by teaching fundamental craft and collaboration skills within a world of access to the necessary mentoring and talent resources vital to the process of creating a new musical.

 The three-year curriculum includes:

-• A focus primarily on building creative collaboration skills in concert with studies based in students’ respective disciplinary areas of emphasis in Year 1.
+• In Year 1, a focus primarily on building creative collaboration skills in concert with studies based in students’ respective disciplinary areas of emphasis.

-• A continuation of disciplinary studies and division of the cohort into groups of collaboration teams focused on the creation of new music theater thesis pieces in Year 2.
+• In Year 2, a continuation of disciplinary studies and division of the cohort into groups of collaborative teams focused on the creation of new musical theater thesis pieces.

-• Year 3 is the thesis year, with a focus on bringing thesis projects to fruition such that they culminate in a fully realized workshop production.
-Further, they are presented in New York City in a subsequent industry showcase of excerpts of students’ work for the consideration of an invited roster of field and industry professionals.
+• In Year 3, a focus on bringing thesis projects to fruition, culminating in a fully realized workshop production.
+The productions are presented in New York City in an industry showcase of excerpts of students’ work for consideration by an invited roster of field and industry professionals.

 Time Limit for Degree Completion: 3 years